This post was updated in July 2025

 You can add text and images to an audio post, but only underneath the audio element.

-When you are ready you can publish or send your podcast episode just as you would for a normal post.
-The post email contains a button or preview image that says ‘Listen now’.
+When your subscribers receive an audio post, the post email contains a button or preview image that says ‘Listen now’.
 When clicked, the button opens a browser window or app on their device, which plays the audio.

-How to Make a Podcast Episode
+How to make a podcast episode

 Before you can create a new podcast episode, you first need to create a podcast for your publication.
-Creating a podcast is relatively straightforward and can be done from the podcast section (tab) of your publication’s dashboard.
-If you need instructions you will find them on Substack’s support pages.

 Supported audio formats are: mp3, mp4, aac, aiff, x-aiff, amr, flac, ogg, wav, and x-wav.

-Email subscribers who receive your podcast episode get an email that contains a button or preview image that says ‘Listen now’.
+Subscribers who receive your podcast episode get an email that contains a button or preview image that says ‘Listen now’.
 When clicked, the button opens a browser window or app on their device, which plays the audio.

 In the Substack app, subscribers can listen to the episode directly on the app.